A bunch of colourful dendrobium orchid

 Watering

 Dendrobium orchids prefer watering in the morning.
 Excess water under the pot will make the root of orchids rot.
 After feeling the dryness of the soil, water the dendrobium orchids.
-The amount and frequency of watering depending on the potting medium.
-You can water dendrobiums regularly or every 2-3 days or weekly to maintain the soil\’s moderate moisture, not waterlogged.
+The amount and frequency of watering depend on the potting medium.
+You can water dendrobiums regularly or every 2-3 days or weekly to maintain the soil’s moderate moisture, not waterlogged.
 Keep a good drainage system to avoid sitting your plants in water.

 Light